bmn/livesplit_asl_mgs2/README.md

 Analysis:
 * **ASL_CodeNameStatus** Shows the best possible codename, and, if you've already missed the top rank, the reason(s) for that.
 This can be used to keep track of Perfect Stats/Big Boss runs, or your major stats in general.
 * **ASL_Info** Shows info relevant to your current situation, including boss health values and grip/O2/chaff/caution info.
+Which info is shown can be customised in settings.
 Can also be set to show your location (as *ASL_CurrentRoom*) when no contextual info is available.

 Other stats:
 * **ASL_Alerts** Number of Alerts